-A trench so deep that it could accommodate the tallest mountain range - the Himalayas, and still have a mile of water above!
+A trench so deep that it could accommodate the tallest mountain range - the Himalayas, and still has a mile of water above!

-But who would have thought that this remote part of our planet is also incredibly polluted.
-Recently, a team of scientists have found very high levels of toxic chemicals in the bodies of marine creatures found in the trench.
-In fact, the level of pollutants in these trench-dwellers was nearly 50 times higher than that found in crabs from one of most polluted rivers of China!
+But did you know that this remote part of our planet is also incredibly polluted?
+Recently, a team of scientists has found very high levels of toxic chemicals in the bodies of marine creatures found in the trench.
+In fact, the level of pollutants in these trench-dwellers was nearly 50 times higher than that found in crabs from one of the most polluted rivers of China!

 The Mariana Trench

 The Mariana trench stretches for 2,500 km along the Pacific Ocean floor and is 70 km wide.
 The deepest part of the trench, Challenger Deep, lies 7 miles below the ocean surface.
 Mariana Trench is part of a network of trenches that criss-cross the ocean floor.

 How do these trenches form?
 Our Earth, as you know, is made up of tectonic plates which connect with each other like giant jigsaw puzzles.
 The plates are constantly moving because of the molten lava inside our Earth.
 When one tectonic plate dives under another plate, in a geologic phenomenon known as subduction, trenches are formed.